Saurav2343/Wavecon-Telecom-Insights-Internship/README.md

 # Welcome to the Wavecon 5G Analysis!

-In this Readme, I, Saurav Kumar, a junior data analyst, provide a concise overview of the dataset and the task undertaken as part of my mission.
+In this Readme, I, Saurav Kumar, a Data analyst, provide a concise overview of the dataset and the task undertaken as part of my mission.
 My mission is twofold:

 1. Create a comprehensive comparison report of key performance indicators (KPIs) between the pre and post-launch periods of Wavecon's 5G services, aiding the top-level management in making informed decisions to recover active user rates and enhance other vital metrics.